Operation Berlin (Atlantic): Subsequent operations

-While under repair at Kiel, Gneisenau was badly damaged by an air raid on the night of 26/27 February and never reentered service.
+While under repair at Kiel, Gneisenau was badly damaged by an air raid on the night of 26/27 February and never re-entered service.
 Scharnhorst was deployed to Norway in 1943.
 As part of an attempted raid against an Allied Arctic convoy, she was sunk by the Home Fleet on 26 December 1943 during the Battle of the North Cape.